pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     from Neon's IMU.

   Returns:
-    - gazes_in_world (Nx3 np.array): A timeseries of 3D Cartesian gaze
+    - gazes_in_world (Nx3 np.array): The corresponding timeseries of
-    unit vectors, specified in the world coordinate system.
+    3D Cartesian gaze unit vectors, specified in the world coordinate system.
   """

   # The IMU and scene camera coordinate systems have a fixed